-- · Noise/visual disturbance; and - Displacement.
+- Noise/visual disturbance; and - Displacement.

-In consideration of the licence applications and licence variations alone and cumulatively, likely significant effects have been identified for:
+In consideration of the licence applications (new and pending) and licence variations (pending) alone and cumulatively, likely significant effects have been identified for:

 - Noise/visual disturbance for all intertidal SCIs and cormorant; - Displacement for all intertidal foraging SCIs except greenshank and redshank.